 The math placement exam is offered for free on the first day of your SOAR session.
 You do not need to register for the exam in advance.

-To take the exam, please arrive at the lobby of the Plaster Student Union by 8:15 a.m. on the first day of your scheduled SOAR session.
+Take the exam by arriving at the Plaster Student Union lobby by 8:15 a.m. on the first day of your scheduled SOAR session.
 A SOAR leader will escort you to the exam site.

 The one-hour placement exam administered by the mathematics department will consist of 50 questions in three areas: